 Tips On What to Look For in a Thumb Arthritis Brace

-While it really does depend on which part of your thumb is affected and the severity of your arthritis- in general you should look for a brace that supports or immobilizes the joint(s) that hurt.
+While it really does depend on which part of your thumb is affected and the severity of your arthritis- in general you should look for a brace that supports or immobilizes the thumb joint(s) that hurt.

-Looking for more information on which thumb brace is right for? – Download our ebook
+|Looking for information on which thumb brace is right for you?
+Download our free ebook|

-- A hand based brace that supports the base of your thumb is best when you have pain at the CMC joint.
+A hand based brace that supports the base of your thumb is best when you have pain at the CMC joint.
 The CMCcare Thumb Brace and the 3pp Design Line Thumb Splint are good examples for this type of pain.

 Does your thumb hurt only when you are active or does it also hurt at rest?

-- If your thumb hurts only during activities, a light support soft or flexible brace may be all you need to support the joints while allowing you to move and use your hand
+1. If your thumb hurts only during activities, a light support soft or flexible brace may be all you need to support the joints while allowing you to move and use your hand

-- If your thumb hurts even when you are not using it, a firm support brace that immobilizes the thumb to allow it to fully rest may be what you need
+2. If your thumb hurts even when you are not using it, a firm support brace that immobilizes the thumb to allow it to fully rest may be what you need

 Looking for More Information on Thumb Braces?